DeveloperCielo/API-3.0/source/english.md

 ## Creating a Tokenized Card during an authorization

-To save a card by creating your token, simply send a standard request of sales creation, SaveCard sent as "true".
+To save a card by creating its token, simply send a standard request of sales creation, SaveCard sent as "true".
 The response will return the card Token.

 ### Request